Maineiax Coaching Staff

 TRAVEL & SKILLS PROGRAMS

-Upon obtaining her nursing degree from USM, Taylor has been able to work as a school nurse at Windham School Systems.
+Upon obtaining her nursing degree from USM, Taylor has been able to work as a school nurse at Windham School Systems and is currently the Head Girls Coach at Scarborough Hight School.
 She is excited to be coaching the 2025s this summer!

 TRAVEL & SKILLS PROGRAMS